prahladyeri/curated-lists/lists/x86_salvation.md

 ### Languages, Interpreters and Runtimes

-- Node.js: Node has [absolutely stopped supporting x86 since 10.x LTS version](https://github.com/nodesource/distributions/blob/master/README.md#deb).
+- Node.js: Node has [officially stopped supporting x86 since 10.x LTS version](https://github.com/nodesource/distributions/blob/master/README.md#deb).
 The last Node LTS you can use on an x86 is 8.x using the instructions on the linked page.
+However, they have plans to revive i386 builds [unofficially as mentioned here](https://unofficial-builds.nodejs.org/).
 - Java: Official JDK (Oracle) has stopped x86 support since Java 11.
 The last Oracle x86 JDK you can install is [Java 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 The same is with Amazon Corretto and others, almost every major Java vendor has dropped support for x86 since the 8.x branch.
 - Python: Python has (thankfully!) maintained support for x86 as of now (v3.74) for [windows and mac](https://www.python.org/downloads/release/python-374/), and their source tar files should trivially compile to i386 on linux as major distros like debian are shipping i386 versions of it.
 - PHP: PHP has [maintained support for x86](https://windows.php.net/download#php-7.3) for windows as of now.
 Building PHP using C is also usually trivial for x86 on linux.